twitter/finatra/source/user-guide/v1-migration/index.markdown

   def toResponse(request: Request, throwable: T): Response }
 ```
 which says it will handle `T`-typed exceptions.
 The request that triggered the exception is also provided as an argument.
-You can make use of exception mapping by adding the [`ExceptionMappingFilter`](../http/src/main/scala/com/twitter/finatra/http/filters/ExceptionMappingFilter.scala) to your `com.twitter.finatra.routing.HttpRouter`, e.g.,
+You can make use of exception mapping by adding the [`ExceptionMappingFilter`](https://github.com/twitter/finatra/blob/develop/http/src/main/scala/com/twitter/finatra/http/filters/ExceptionMappingFilter.scala) to your `c.t.finatra.routing.HttpRouter`, e.g.,
 ```scala
 router.filter[ExceptionMappingFilter[Request]]
 ```

-The `ExceptionMappingFilter` takes an [`ExceptionManager`](../http/src/main/scala/com/twitter/finatra/http/internal/exceptions/ExceptionManager.scala) which is provided by default in the [`ExceptionMapperModule`](../http/src/main/scala/com/twitter/finatra/http/modules/ExceptionMapperModule.scala).
-You can override the default module if necessary by overriding the value in the [`HttpServer`](../http/src/main/scala/com/twitter/finatra/http/HttpServer.scala).
+The `ExceptionMappingFilter` takes an [`ExceptionManager`](https://github.com/twitter/finatra/blob/develop/http/src/main/scala/com/twitter/finatra/http/exceptions/ExceptionManager.scala) which is provided by default in the [`ExceptionManagerModule`](https://github.com/twitter/finatra/blob/develop/http/src/main/scala/com/twitter/finatra/http/modules/ExceptionManagerModule.scala).
+You can override the default module if necessary by overriding the value in the [`HttpServer`](https://github.com/twitter/finatra/blob/develop/http/src/main/scala/com/twitter/finatra/http/HttpServer.scala).

 To replicate v1 functionality around `notFound` and `error`, you could do the following:
 ```scala